My name is Peter Boorman, a postdoctoral researcher at the Astronomical Institute of the Czech Academy of Sciences in Prague, Czechia.

 See my accreting supermassive black hole schematic here for a definition of circumnuclear.

 The NuSTAR Local AGN N(H) Distribution Survey (NuLANDS) is dedicated to finding out how many galaxies in our local cosmic neighbourhood actually host actively accreting supermassive black holes.
-The webpage is coming soon.
+Click here to see a poster all about NuLANDS that I presented at the 2021 EAS meeting.

 Black holes can be described intrinsically by two parameters; mass and spin.
 Though multiple techniques have been identified for measuring black hole mass, only a few are currently used to infer spin.
 More information is coming soon about our new technique for inferring spin of accreting supermassive black holes.

 Green Pea galaxies are compact starburst dwarf galaxies approximately 5 billion light years from us.
-They are far too small and distant to resolve with current instruments, but X-ray detectors have found some Green Peas are "over-luminous" in X-rays to what is expected from predictions.
-Stay tuned for more info!
+They are far too small and distant to resolve with current instruments, but X-ray detectors have found some Green Peas are approximately five times "over-luminous" in X-rays to what is expected from predictions.
+What could be powering such extreme X-ray emission in these sources?

 Stellar mass accreting black holes are known to go through cyclic outbursts in terms of their accretion power and the fraction of that power emitted in high-energy X-rays.
 Could accreting supermassive black holes (~million times more massive) exhibit equivalent behaviour on much larger timescales?